 One manifestation of independence is the extensive Congressional analysis of revenue proposals submitted by the Administration.
 At the technical level, tax legislative language and the accompanying committee reports typically are drafted in great detail, leaving correspondingly less room for interpretation by both the IRS and the courts.
 Access to an objective source of analysis and assistance in formulating legislation permits the Congress to retain independence from the tax expertise of the Executive Branch.

-More recently, Senators Max Baucus and Charles Grassley of the Senate Finance Committee requested that the nonpartisan Joint Committee Staff conduct a detailed review of Enron Corporation and related entities.
+As another example, Senators Max Baucus and Charles Grassley of the Senate Finance Committee requested that the nonpartisan Joint Committee Staff conduct a detailed review of Enron Corporation and related entities.
 The staff began its review in February 2002, focusing on (1) Enron's use of tax shelter arrangements, off-shore entities, and special purpose entities and (2) the compensation arrangements of Enron employees.
-In February 2003, the Joint Committee Staff published an extensive report of its findings and proposals.
-The independent report served as the basis for congressional hearings and spurred numerous legislative proposals.
+In February 2003, the Joint Committee Staff published an extensive report of its findings and proposals.3 The independent report served as the basis for congressional hearings and spurred numerous legislative proposals.